Table of Contents

 Eventually, at some point in the near future, traditional data centers will be obsolete.

-4. The US is the most significant public cloud market with an expected spending of $124.6 billion in 2019.
+4. The US is the most significant public cloud market with projected spending of $124.6 billion in 2019.

 In terms of cloud computing spending, the US is the undisputed champion.
 Its market is larger than that of the next four combined.

-Here are the countries that are expected to spend the most on cloud computing technologies in 2019:
+Here are the countries that spent the most on cloud computing technologies in 2019:

 - The US – $124.6 billion